-A new coral colonization partnership between Mote Marine Laboratory and The Nature Conservancy is targeting depleted reefs in the Florida Keys and aims to expand to the U.S. Virgin Islands and at least three Caribbean nations, including Cuba.
+[UPDATED] A coral colonization partnership between Mote Marine Laboratory and the Nature Conservancy that is targeting depleted reefs in the Florida Keys aims to expand to the U.S. Virgin Islands and at least three Caribbean nations, including Cuba.

-Corals in Florida and the Caribbean, including the endangered Staghorn, have declined by 50 to 80 percent in some areas in the past three decades, Mote said in a statement.
+Corals in Florida and the Caribbean, including the endangered Staghorn, have declined by 50 to 80 percent in some areas in the past three decades, according to Mote.

 “We are accountable to future generations for securing the very resources that have helped us and generations before us to thrive,” said Dr. Luis Solórzano, head of The Nature Conservancy’s Caribbean Program.

-Mote plans to open a new coral research facility in Summerland Key in early 2017.
+Mote opened a new coral research facility in Summerland Key in early 2017.
 Mote and the Conservancy also are expected to build a permanent facility in St. Croix to enhance the 20-year initiative.

 » Photo via FlKeyNews.com